WARNING: This page contains unmarked spoilers.

 - Kick the Dog: To goad Takumi into a race, Shingo wrecks Itsuki's day with his blind date by smashing his AE85 onto Mount Akina's guard rails.

-- Not So Different: Although Shingo despises Takeshi, both characters share the same philosophy for mountain racing and analytical skills when observing other races in the series.
+- Mirror Character: Although Shingo despises Takeshi, both characters share the same philosophy for mountain racing and analytical skills when observing other races in the series.

 Impact Blue is a team composed of two female racers, Mako Sato and Sayuki.
 Unlike other racers in the series, the two are sole members of Impact Blue, with Mako acting as the driver, while Sayuki works as a navigator - a similar fashion seen in World Rally Championships.
 They specialize in high-speed pursuit racing, thanks to the narrow roads on their home course of Usui.